 - Have filed a VA Form 9 (Appeal to the Board of Veteran’s Appeals – BVA)

-- Have been certified to the BVA (Board of Veterans Appeals); or
+- Have been certified to the BVA (Board of Veterans Appeals)

 Material evidence was defined previously as “relevant and related to an unestablished fact necessary to prove the claim.
 It must have a legitimate influence or bearing on the decision, and cannot be cumulative or redundant.”
 In the legal world, material evidence is offered to prove an issue is true.

-Once a claim has been denied due to evidence not being new and relevant, an appeal will come forth to request a definition from the VA.
+If the VA disability claim decision is to deny the claim due to evidence not being new and relevant, an appeal will come forth to request a definition from the VA.
 However, we are still waiting on definitions for and clarification on so many other legal terms used by the VA, it may be years before a clearer understanding of the difference in required evidence is made.